-Many chew items are dangerous like some rawhide chews and pig’s ears (antlers often break teeth).
+Many vets discourage rawhide chews, pigs’ ears and antlers (can break teeth).
 One vet says ‘never give a dog a chew you would not want to be whacked on the knee with’.
 Socks are also choking hazards.
 Never leave dogs unsupervised with chews (or balls, choose ones the right size for their mouth).

 Recommendations are not given here for pet foods, simply because each species and pet is so different.
 A gentle prescription food may not be the most natural, but it could be a better choice for a medical condition, over an organic food which may be too rich for a pet with a sensitive tummy.
 Some people prefer raw, others cooked and others homemade.
 Be careful of online ‘experts’ out to take money for complicated recipes and fact sheets.
 If in doubt, talk to your vet.
 If no joy, see if there are better vets.

 It is true that many pet foods have awful ingredients in, but as said above, if you switch a dog used to ‘rubbish food’ right onto the best organic foods, you may run into problems, even if you try to do it gradually.
 It can sometimes take months for older/sensitive dogs to switch foods safely – each animal is different.
 But if you have a new pup, then look for better brands.
 Some vets say to avoid grain, others say that dogs have evolved enough for it not to be a problem.
-Although some dogs are okay on veggie diets, others are not (especially cats who are ‘obligate carnivores’).
-Be careful with veggie foods (some pets can become ill on them, even if they have the right supplements).
+And in nature, cats are ‘obligate carnivores’.

 Toxic Human Foods for Dogs